junzhou502/Code-comparison/README.md

 |Setup5|0.094/0.553|0.040/0.763|0.007/0.052|0.562/0.581|2.130|
 |Setup6|0.094/0.553|0.040/0.763|0.007/0.052|0.006/0.023|0.957|

-- **Setup5 and Setup6**: Likely NonLimber has something wrong about the magnification bias.
+- **Setup5 and Setup6**: Likely their NonLimber has something wrong about the magnification bias.

-### Current Supported Systematics Model and Approximation
+### Current Supported Systematics Models and Approximations
 ||COCOA-CosmoLike|(Firecrown?)-CCL|
 |:---|:---|:---|
 |NonLimber|only support galaxy clustering|support three probes|